joaop21/SpringRaft/README.md

 The final purpose of this project is the comparison of the 2 stacks, when applied in this case.

+If you want to know more about this project visit the [wiki](https://github.com/joaop21/SpringRaft/wiki).

 ## Repo Structure

+Raft implementation using Spring **Servlet** Stack is under `servlet/`.

+Raft implementation using Spring **Reactive** Stack is under `servlet/`.

 Examples and tests built before and after the Raft implementation, are under `test-examples/`.

+Deployment of the independent configurations of both implementations is under `deployment/`.

+Workflows for testing the Pull Requests are under `.github/workflows/`.